Free and Fast Shipping Free & Fast Shipping

 There is no denying that more and more people are recognizing the power and benefits of going solar.
 But with the many choices available in the market, finding the right type can be a great challenge, especially for first-time solar users.
 This is especially true regarding the upfront cost that comes with it.
 The price of solar panels in the US can vary depending on your specific situation and needs.

-On average, a typical traditional 6kW solar panel system – a good fit for many homes – costs around $13,000 after installation.
+On average, the average cost of solar panels for a typical traditional 6kW solar panel system – a good fit for many homes – is around $13,000 after installation.
 However, the total price can range from $8,500 on the low end to $35,000 or more for high-end systems.

 Portable solar panels, a popular choice for outdoor enthusiasts and those seeking off-grid power solutions are priced based on their power output.
 Portable solar panels with low wattage can be as cheap as $50 and as pricey as $1000 or more for the high-wattage variant.